Quansight/Quansight-website/apps/consulting/posts/acceleration-in-python-which-is-right-for-your-project.md

 - Since most users of scientific computing libraries don't know C++, contributions from your main user base may be scarce.
 - Without a large contributing base it can be difficult to keep the steam going on an open-source project.

 These are important points to consider when you begin organizing your project.
-This kind of organization is especially common among BLAS implementations and math libraries more generally.
+This kind of organization is especially common among [BLAS][blas] implementations and math libraries more generally.
 There are many good examples of this strategy.
-One of my favorites is the Tensor Algebra Compiler (TACO).
+One of my favorites is the [Tensor Algebra Compiler (TACO)][taco repo].

 ## TACO